Xnopyt/decksight-brightness-fix/README.md

 * In the Developer tab, select "Install Plugin from ZIP File"
 * Select the file you copied
 * The built-in brightness slider and auto brightness will work again

-Note: Similarly to the PWMLess-Brightness-Control plugin, the quick settings menu will always be at full brightness.